 Our Business.
 Our business consists of hauling petroleum related products and dry bulk commodities and liquid chemicals.
 We are one of the largest regional tank truck carriers in North America.
-According to the Tank Truck Carrier 2014 Gross Revenue Report issued by Bulk Transporter, we are the 15th largest bulk tank carrier in North America by revenue.
+According to the Tank Truck Carrier 2015 Gross Revenue Report issued by Bulk Transporter, we are the 15th largest bulk tank carrier in North America by revenue.
 We operate terminals in Florida, Georgia, Alabama, South Carolina, North Carolina and Tennessee.
 We do not own any of the products we haul; rather, we act as a third party carrier to deliver our customers' products from point A to point B, using predominately Company employees and Company-owned tractors and tank trailers.
 Approximately 82% of our business consists of hauling liquid petroleum products (mostly gas and diesel fuel) from large scale fuel storage facilities to our customers' retail outlets (e.g. convenience stores, truck stops and fuel depots) where we off-load the product into our customer's fuel storage tanks for ultimate sale to the retail consumer.
 The remaining 18% of our business consists of hauling our customers' dry bulk commodities such as cement, lime and various industrial powder products and liquid chemicals.
-As of September 30, 2015, we employed 696 revenue-producing drivers who operated our fleet of 477 tractors and 568 trailers from our 21 terminals and 9 satellite locations.
+As of September 30, 2016, we employed 689 revenue-producing drivers who operated our fleet of 468 tractors and 561 trailers from our 21 terminals and 9 satellite locations.

 We are an important link in our customers' fuel supply chain, transporting primarily from petroleum terminals to retail locations such as hypermarkets, convenience stores and truck stops.
 We also provide the last mile of delivery service in the liquid chemical and dry bulk business primarily from distribution facilities or manufacturing facilities to the end user.
 Cement and ash are delivered to concrete plants, powdered lime to industrial users and liquid chemicals primarily to the end user at a manufacturing plant or water treatment or storage facility.

 Tractors and Trailers.
-During fiscal 2015, the Company purchased 59 new tractors and 27 trailers.
-Our fiscal 2016 capital budget includes 94 new tractors and 29 new trailers including binding commitments to purchase one tractor at September 30, 2015.
-We anticipate this more modern fleet will result in reduced maintenance expenses, improved operating efficiencies and enhanced driver recruitment and retention.
-At September 30, 2015 the Company operated a fleet of 477 tractors and 568 tank trailers, 1 tractor that was being prepared for sale and 15 tractors that were being placed in service.
-The Company owns all of the tank trailers and tractors used to conduct our business, except for 3 tractors owned by owner-operators and 46 leased tractors that were assumed from Pipeline Transportation, Inc. in November, 2013.
+During fiscal 2016, the Company purchased 78 new tractors and 24 trailers.
+Our fiscal 2017 capital budget includes 67 new tractors plus we had 7 tractors ordered in fiscal 2016 that were delivered shortly after September 30, 2016.
+We believe maintaining a modern fleet will result in reduced maintenance expenses, improved operating efficiencies and enhanced driver recruitment and retention.
+At September 30, 2016 the Company operated a fleet of 468 tractors and 561 tank trailers, 9 tractors that were being prepared for sale and 23 tractors that were being placed in service.
+The Company owns all of the tank trailers and tractors used to conduct our business, except for 4 tractors owned by owner-operators and 32 leased tractors that were assumed from Pipeline Transportation, Inc. in November, 2013 and Petroleum Transport Corporation in April 2016.